nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ProgrammerError` and the **Actor** is the `CS2100 Teaching Assistant (CS2100 TA in short)`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 Purge/Delete all sample student records**

+Precondition: CS2100 TA opens ProgrammerError for the first time

 **MSS**

+1. CS2100 TA requests to list student records
+2. ProgrammerError shows a list of sample student records
+3. CS2100 TA requests to purge sample student records
+4. ProgrammerError deletes all sample student records Use case ends.

+**Use case: UC2 Create a student record**

+**MSS**

+1. CS2100 TA requests to list student records
+2. ProgrammerError shows a list of student records
+3. CS2100 TA requests to create a student record
+4. ProgrammerError requests for the student's details
+5. CS2100 TA specifies the student's details
+6. ProgrammerError creates a student record

+    Use case ends.

+**Extensions**

+* 2a.
+The student details given are incomplete

+    * 2a1.
+ProgrammerError shows an error message.

+      Use case resumes at step 2.

+**Use case: UC3 View a student record**

+**MSS**

+1. CS2100 TA requests to list student records
+2. ProgrammerError shows a list of student records
+3. CS2100 TA requests to view a specific student record
+4. ProgrammerError shows the student record's details

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+ProgrammerError shows an error message.

+      Use case resumes at step 2.

+**Use case: UC4 Delete a student record**

+**MSS**

-1. User requests to list persons
+1. CS2100 TA requests to list student records
-2. AddressBook shows a list of persons
+2. ProgrammerError shows a list of student records
-3. User requests to delete a specific person in the list
+3. CS2100 TA requests to delete a specific student record in the list
-4. AddressBook deletes the person
+4. ProgrammerError deletes the student record

     Use case ends.